 ETP-TIMES model for the energy conversion sector

-Starting from the current situation in the conversion sectors (e.g. existing capacity stock, operating costs and conversion efficiencies), the model integrates the technical and economic characteristics of existing technologies that can be added to the energy system.
+Starting from the current situation in the conversion sectors (e.g. existing capacity stock, operating costs and conversion efficiencies), the model analyses the needs and opportunities to add new technologies to the energy system, based their technical and economic characteristics.
 The model can then determine the least-cost technology mix needed to meet the final energy demand calculated in the ETP end-use sector models for industry, transport and buildings (Figure A.2).

 Figure A.2 Structure of the ETP-TIMES model for the conversion sector